jeesup0103/cs-job-info/README.md

   - Enables interaction with modern web applications
   - Required for websites that load content dynamically (SPA, AJAX)
   - Simulates real browser behavior for reliable scraping
-  - Used specifically for KAIST's website which requires JavaScript rendering

 ## Project Structure
 ```